v1n99/spotify-music-analysis/README.md

 ## Spotify Analyzer:

-1. Initialize the SpotifyAnalyzer Class: Provide your Client ID and Client Secret
+1. Provide your Client ID and Client Secret

 2. Provide a list of artists.
 You can use the get_artist_top_tracks to analyze their top tracks.